In This Article

 Again, the internet search is still down, and the AI model even reminded me of the knowledge cutoff.

-Regardless, DeepSeek gave me its predictions as well as what it believes to be the potential drivers of the anticipated price action.
+Regardless, DeepSeek trading advice gave me predictions, as well as what DeepSeek believes to be the potential drivers of the anticipated price action.
 The information has been organized into a table so you can get the gist of it without getting buried in the details.

-Please note that this is not financial advice, just some hypothetical predictions from an open source artificial intelligence chatbot, so don’t remortgage your house yet.
+Please note that this is not financial advice, rather hypothetical predictions from an open-source AI chatbot, so don’t remortgage your house yet.

 Cryptocurrency |